rhoai-mlops/lab-instructions/docs/4-the-sound-check/2-trusty-ai.md

 Data drift in this context is like trying to write a hit song based on old trends while the music scene evolves faster than you anticipated.

 1. Let's go back to Jupyter Notebook workbench in `<USER_NAME>-jukebox` namespace and configure TrustyAI service to check if there is a drift between the data we used to train our model and the data we get in the requests.
 Likewise, we will also ask TrustyAI to check the output predictions if there is a drift there too.
 In the Jupyter Notebook workbench, open up `jukebox/4-metrics/1-trustyai_setup.ipynb` and follow up the instructions.

-When the setup is done, we will introduce a drift by using `jukebox/4-metrics/2-introducing_drift.ipynb` notebook.
+Now that the setup is done in `jukebox/4-metrics/1-trustyai_setup.ipynb`, we will introduce now a drift by using `jukebox/4-metrics/2-introducing_drift.ipynb` notebook.
+Please go ahead and execute this notebbok!

     After we introduce a drift, come back here so we can observe the metrics by querying Prometheus and create a new dashboard in Grafana!📈📉